 George Shaw was a late 18th-century Oxford-educated English botanist and zoologist.
 He was among the first scientists to examine a duck pus platypus.
 He published the first scientific description of it in The Naturalist’s Miscellany in 1799.

-The Bird Prints
+The Vintage Bird Prints

 The Naturalist prints curated here are a selection from George Shaw’s book The Naturalist’s Miscellany also known as Coloured Figures of Natural Objects.